michaeljyeates/fearful_red/README.md

 ## Wallet setup

-Download the relavent wallet csv file from here [https://github.com/eosdac/airdrop](https://github.com/eosdac/airdrop)
+Download the relevant wallet csv file from here [https://github.com/eosdac/airdrop](https://github.com/eosdac/airdrop) and name it wallet.csv

+PLEASE NOTE : The wallet file must be later than snapshot 275

 Place it in the same folder as server.py, then run the server and load the /setup page.
 This will load all of the token balances into the database